adora0/andromeda/README.md

-# Cosmos
+# Andromeda

-The Cosmos Operating System
+The Andromeda Operating System

 ## Overview

-Cosmos is structured to be a Unix-like operating system with the following characteristics in mind:
+Andromeda is a project to build a Unix-like operating system with the following in mind:

-- Monolithic/modular multitasking kernel
-- C kernel codebase (C99)
+- Monolithic/modular C kernel with multitasking
 - POSIX compliance and interoperability with other systems without compromising simplicity

 ## Hardware support

-- i386 32-bit CPU *(IA-32 compatible, Intel i386 or newer)*
+- i386 or newer IA-32/amd64 CPU
-- IBM PC-compatible BIOS firmware
+- PC-compatible BIOS firmware

 ## Build Environment